tofelemed/CLPM_Development/SETUP_GUIDE.md

 1. **Check if services are running:**
    - API Gateway should be on port 8080
-   - OPC UA Client should be on port 4842
    - Database should be on port 5432

 2. **Check service logs:**